A Night to Remember (Kraft Television Theatre): Plot

-Capt.
-Smith directs the wireless operators to send out a distress call.
+Smith directs Phillips to send out a distress call.
 The wire operator on the nearby Californian is off duty and does not receive the call.
-In a further effort to attract the attention of the Californian, Capt.
-Smith orders the firing of rockets.
-An officer aboard the Californian sees the rockets and notices the Titanic listing.
-Captain Lord of the Californian is notified but goes back to sleep.
+Titanic's distress message is picked up on the roof of a New York Department store by radio operator David Sarnoff.
+Noted to the Californian in the distance, Smith orders the firing of rockets.
+Crew members aboard the Californian see the rockets and note the Titanic listing.
+Captain Lord of the Californian is notified but just orders them to contact with the morse lamp and goes back to sleep.
 At 12:36 a.m., a ship replies to the Titanics distress call, but it is 58 miles away and will arrive too late.

 In third class, the passengers are told there is no danger but that they should put on life jackets.
 The ship begins to list.
 At 12:15, the covers are removed from the lifeboats, and women and children begin boarding.
 At 12:42 a.m., the first life boat is lowered with only 20 persons, despite having a capacity of 40 persons.
 Another lifeboat is lowered with only 12 passengers.

-The Titanic Salon Orchestra continues to play as the crew continues firing rockets with no response from the Californian.
+The Salon Orchestra continues to play as the crew continues firing rockets with no response from the Californian.
 On one side of the ship, only women and children are permitted on the lifeboats.
 On other side, the rule is relaxed, and Henry Harper boards a lifeboat with his prize Pekingese dog.
-An elderly couple, Mr. and Mrs. Isidore Strauss, refuses to be separated and remains on board.
+An elderly couple, Mr. and Mrs. Isidore Strauss, refuse to be separated and remain on board.
 Lifeboats continue to be lowered.
 At 1:30, an officer fires his gun to control entry onto the lifeboats.
-At 1:46 a.m., Ismay asserts that there is an unclaimed place on one of the final lifeboats and takes it for himself.
+At 1:46 a.m., Ismay takes a spot in one of the last boats.
 Claude Rains, who narrated throughout the telecast, intones, "At the time President Ismay left his ship, there remained on board 1,643 passengers, among them 168 women and 57 children".
 A small group of women and children had been allowed to evacuate earlier, the remaining steerage passengers were finally permitted to head to the deck shortly before 2 a.m.
 The final lifeboat is lowered at 2:05 a.m.